 Sergeant-At-Arms Devon Boyer - Mr. Boyer is serving his third term on Council.
 Boyer is an avid hunter and gatherer and participates in the annual Sundances.
-Prior to serving on the council, he worked as a regulatory trainer at Sho-Ban Gaming.
-Mr. Boyer also has a background in law enforcement and worked as a business consultant.
-He also has more than 10 years experience working in manufacturing and served as a union representative.
+Prior to serving on the council, he worked as a regulatory trainer at the Fort Hall Casino.
+Boyer also has a background in law enforcement and worked as a business consultant.
+He also has more than 10 years plus experience working in manufacturing and served as a union representative.

-Council member Darrell Dixey - This is Mr. Dixey's first term on the council.
-Prior to serving on the council, he worked for the Shoshone-Bannock tribes Transportation department as a heavy equipment operator and truck driver.
-Mr. Dixey was raised in the 'Bottoms' aboriginal territory in the heart of Fort Hall with his grandparents, Harold & Lucy George and spoke fluent Shoshone up until second grade.
+Council member Darrell Dixey - Mr. Dixey is serving his second term on Council.
+Prior to serving on the council, he worked for the Shoshone-Bannock Tribes Transportation department as a heavy equipment operator and truck driver.
+Dixey was raised in the 'Bottoms' aboriginal territory in the heart of Fort Hall with his grandparents, Harold & Lucy George and spoke fluent Shoshone up until second grade.

 Dixey attended public school in Blackfoot and worked for his Uncle Richard & Mary Dixey's ranch in the Gibson district.
 He is owner of "Darrell Dixey Construction" specializing in plumbing, water and sewer.
-Prior employment projects includes the current IHS clinic, Blackhawk road and the old Railroad Credit Union bank. ln his spare time he enjoys spending time with his grandchildren and messing with his horse, Naughty Pine.
+Prior employment projects include the current IHS clinic, Blackhawk road and the old Railroad Credit Union bank. ln Dixey’s spare time he enjoys spending time with his grandchildren and messing with his horse, Naughty Pine.
 Darrell is a lifelong resident of the Gibson district.
 Darrell can be reached by email at firstname.lastname@example.org

-Prior to serving council, Mr. Edmo worked as a Tribal Prosecutor, Trial Judge, Chief Judge and Court Administrator for various tribal governments ranging from the Shoshone-Paiute, the Te-moak band, the Fort McDermitt and Fallon band all of Nevada, the Fort Duchesne in Utah, and the Jicarilla Apache in New Mexico.
+Prior to serving council, Mr. Edmo worked as a Tribal Prosecutor, Trial Judge, Chief Judge and Court Administrator for various tribal governments ranging from the Shoshone-Paiute, the Te-moak band, the Fort McDermitt Tribe and Fallon band all of Nevada, the Northern Ute of Fort Duchesne in Utah, and the Jicarilla Apache in New Mexico.
 Mr. Edmo was raised in Ross Fork district by his parents Kesley and Maxine Racehorse-Edmo.
 In his spare time, Blaine enjoys the outdoors sports such as hunting and fishing, he also enjoys pari-mutuel horse racing.
-Blaine has one daughter, December A. and two grandchildren and is a lifelong resident of Ross Fork district.
+Blaine has one daughter, December Ariwite and two grandchildren and is a lifelong resident of Ross Fork district.
 Blaine can be reached by email at email@example.com

 Fort Hall Business Council of 1976